Nicotine Withdrawal Timeline: Day-by-Day

 By the end of the first week, most of the acute physical withdrawal is behind you.
 A landmark study by Hughes (2007) in Nicotine & Tobacco Research tracked withdrawal symptoms and found that the majority of physical symptoms decline significantly after the first week.

 The Bottom Line: Week 1 is the physical gauntlet.
 By day 7, roughly 85% of the acute physical withdrawal is behind you.
-The cravings that remain are increasingly psychological — driven by habits and associations rather than raw neurochemistry.
+What remains is increasingly psychological, driven by habits and associations, not raw neurochemistry.

 Weeks 2-4: The Rewiring Period